 Royal Papworth Hospital began its move to its new hospital on the Cambridge Biomedical Campus on 23 April.
 This move was completed within three weeks, with the old site in Papworth Everard closing on 7 May.

 All of our services are now running from the new hospital and the Papworth Everard site is closed to patients and visitors.

-Travelling to the new hospital (Download pdf leaflet)
+Getting to the hospital